Senior activities offered in Crestline, Galion - Galion Inquirer

 Two bingos are planned in Bucyrus this month.
 The first takes place June 14 and will feature root beer floats at 1 p.m. and bingo at 2 p.m.
 The next bingo is June 30 with hot dogs at 1 p.m. and bingo at 2 p.m.
 Root beer floats, hot dogs and bingo prizes sponsored by FCBank.

-Other activities taking place at the Council on Aging’s senior center, 200 S. Spring St., include:
+Other activities taking place at the Council on Aging’s senior center, 200 S. Spring St., Bucyrus include:

 -Chair Yoga, 10 a.m.
 Mondays (no class June 20)